creatidea-tw/Creatidea.Library.MimeMap/README.md

 ```

 Pass in a mime type and get an extension back.
 If the mime type is not registered, an error is thrown.

+### Example

+see the example project and try for yourself